Avalon Beach: Commercial areas

 Avalon Beach features an RSL club, a surf club, bowling and sailing clubs; a golf club, a supermarket, shops, offices, cafes and a cinema.
 Cuisines include French, Vietnamese, Italian, Mexican, American Diner, Japanese, Thai and other Asian.
 There is a book shop, hairdresser, artisan bakery, petrol station, Red Cross Shop, bottle shop, many real estate agents, hardware store, florists and many homewares and dress shops.
 It is unique in that this large commercial centre is separated from the beach only by the road, a fact which until recently was used to argue against commercialisation of the beach side buildings themselves as restaurants and cafes were already so close to the beach.

 Sport and recreation

-Avalon Beach is a surfing beach and has a 25-metre salt water rock pool at the south end.
-It is renowned for its rich orange-coloured sand (that indicate the presence of iron oxide), which contrasts to the typical yellow coloured beaches in the eastern suburbs.
+Avalon Beach is a surfing beach and has a 25-metre saltwater rock pool at the south end.
 Avalon Beach SLSC members patrol Avalon Beach.
 Several former surfing world champions are also past or current Avalon residents, including Ben Player.

 Avalon Soccer Club, established 1982, has over 80 teams and 1000 registered players.
 Avalon Junior Rugby League Club has contributed several players active in the Australian National Rugby League.
 Avalon also has a small nine-hole golf course.

 The former Pittwater Council created the Bangalley Headland Bicentennical Walk, which goes through part of the Careel Headland Reserve.
 The track starts at Whale Beach Road and goes to Marine Parade.
 The council also proposed a Plan of Management for the Bicentennial Walk in 2001, and adopted it in 2002.
-St Michaels Cave is an interesting coastal feature.